 - Being overweight

-– Having large tonsils, a large tongue, or a small jaw bone
+- Presence of enlarged tonsils, a large tongue, or a small jaw bone

 - Nasal obstruction due to a deviated septum, allergies, or sinus problems

-If you are suffering from jaw pain, sensitive teeth, or broken teeth due to clenching and grinding, our team at Scripps West Dental can help you find relief using a custom-made nighttime mouthguard.
+If you are suffering from jaw pain, sensitive teeth, or broken teeth due to clenching and grinding, our team can help you find relief using a custom-made nighttime mouthguard.